 We have also listed down the topics for these sections to assist you further.

 Quantitative Reasoning syllabus – The Quantitative section tests your ability to solve mathematics problems and interpret graphic data.
-Following is a summary of the topics covered in this section :
+Following is a summary of some of the topics covered in this section :

 - Properties of Integers